Walter and Eliza Hall Trust Opportunity Scholarships for Students with a Physical Disability

-- Be enrolled with a study load of at least 12 credit points each term
+- Be enrolled with a minimum study load of at least 12 credit points each term

-- Be an Australian Citizen or Permanent Resident with a permanent home address in Australia
+- Be an Australian Citizen or Permanent Resident with a permanent home address in Queensland

 - Be studying as a Commonwealth Supported student (HECS-HELP funded)

-- Not be receiving another Donor Funded** Scholarship
+- Not be receiving another CQUniversity Scholarship of similar or higher value

 Applicants will be assessed on the application form and a written submission of no more than 500 words addressing the following: